sagnik/linegraph-curve-separation/README.md

 #### Work in Progress

 Black and white and greyscale line graphs.

-We can now detect four markers: rectangles, stars, diamonds and triangles.
+We can now detect six  markers: rectangles, stars, diamonds, triangles, plus and cross.
+See `src/test/resources/10.1.1.105.5053-Figure-1-*.svg` for an example.